 - Ride a bike.
 Many Canadians, especially since the start of the COVID-19 pandemic, are choosing to commute by bicycle.
 In cities and towns across the country, it’s not unusual to see adults cycling to work or families cycling together to school and locking up the kids’ bikes in the schoolyard.
 Many cities have also increased their cycling infrastructure in recent years, making cycling easier and safer.
 Be sure to have proper safety equipment (helmet, lights, u-locks) and to ride safely.

 - Try carpooling.
-Sharing a ride with others is another budget-friendly way to reduce harmful emissions, and it can be done safely if you follow public health COVID-19 guidelines.
+Sharing a ride with others is another budget-friendly way to reduce harmful emissions.
 To join a rideshare group near you, consider asking your new coworkers or neighbours if they carpool, or visit a trusted website that lists carpool programs across Canada.

 How we eat, shop for food, and dispose of our waste can make a big difference when it comes to living in a more environmentally friendly way.
 These steps can help you to be more sustainable in the kitchen and beyond.